chris-wood/draft-bar-cfrg-spake2plus/draft-bar-cfrg-spake2plus.md

 Applications MAY derive additional keys from K_shared as needed.

 The length of each confirmation key is dependent on the MAC function of the chosen ciphersuite.
-For HKDF, the RECOMMENDED key length is equal to the output length of the digest output, e.g., 256 bits for Hash() = SHA-256.
+For HMAC, the RECOMMENDED key length is equal to the output length of the digest output, e.g., 256 bits for Hash() = SHA-256.
 For CMAC-AES, each confirmation key MUST be of length k, where k is the chosen AES key size, e.g., 128 bits for CMAC-AES-128.